 The melody of colors that constitute India make it special, and it’s one of the prime reasons why tourists are attracted to the country.
-While visiting a destination, it is the colors that stay fresh in the visual memory, so here are some colors that you can etch in your memory while visiting India.
+While visiting a destination, it is the colors that stay fresh in the visual memory, so here are some Incredible Colors of India that you can etch in your memory while visiting India.

 1. Royal Blues of Jodhpur, Rajasthan

 Interestingly, Jodhpur, another Incredible Colors of India has its houses painted all blue and the reason for this is not entirely known.
 However, rumor has it that one part of the city was painted blue during the 15th century as per the orders of Rah Jodha; even the lanes were blue.

 While Jodhpur is known as the Blue City, you can see the beautiful Rajasthani women walking around wearing multi-colored skirts with bright scarves and headgear.
 Even the men wear colorful dresses and turbans.
 Walking around in this bustling city is definitely a memory to behold.
 The yellows and oranges and reds in the residents’ attire certainly make it warm and inviting.

 2. Spiritual Vibes of Dashashwamedh Ghat in Varanasi, Uttar Pradesh